Skills

 CompTIA Security+ Cryptography, PKI, network security protocols, threat management, vulnerability assessment, identity and access management, risk management.
 Got this to formalize the fundamentals I'd been applying in security engineering roles.

 Cisco CCNA Routing protocols (OSPF, BGP behavior, EIGRP), switching, VLANs, subnetting, network access control, WAN technologies.
 The CCNA forced me to understand what actually happens on the wire — not just the abstractions.
+I want to understand the internet's backbone and I did, now I'm interested in building on top of it.

 ---